Hydrogen train: Germany

-On August 13, 2025, India unveiled a 1200 hp hydrogen train.
-The first hydrogen train will run between the Jind-Sonipat section of India’s Northern Railway Zone, and will have a maximum speed of 110 km per hour.
-It is likely to start operating in late 2025.
-The fuel cell systems are provided by Tata Advanced Systems.

 Japan

 The FV-E991 series hydrogen train entered fare paying service in 2022 on the Tsurumi Line between Yokohama and Kawasaki, as a test service.

+South Korea

+In July 2024, 38 hydrogen fuel cell trams manufactured by Hyundai Rotem were selected to operate on Daejeon Metro Line 2.
+The supply contract has already been signed, and delivery is scheduled to begin in 2026.
+The line is expected to enter service in 2028.

 United States

 The first hydrogen train in the United States began operations on Arrow between San Bernardino and Redlands, California on September 13, 2025.
 The train runs through an area with poor air quality.

 Canada

 In 2024 and 2025 CPKC (Canadian Pacific Kansas City) Railway has introduced 3 new H_{2} locomotives into commercial operations as part of a long term pilot project to move to a carbon free locomotive fleet (with support from the Province of Alberta).
 A paper was produced for the province looking at the viability H_{2} powered locomotives.
 The conclusion was that it is a viable solution, and in fact as part of the report, it was concluded that battery powered heavy duty locomotives are just not practical for a variety of reasons, including the economics.
 As of mid 2025, CPKC continues to operate 3 types of H_{2} locomotives including one that has transitioned to commercial coal hauling using its highest power locomotive type (CP 1200).
 In May 2025 the company supplying the fuel cells announced further orders for CPKC for building out a further 4 CP 1200 sized locomotives for a total of 7 units (1 existing 1200, plus 2 smaller sized units).